 Acquisition of 61 acres in Shelby County.
 The property includes 48 acres old growth forest known locally as Meltzer’s Woods.
 The site has been designated a National Natural Landmark by the National Park Service, and is thought to be the last unprotected old growth forest in the state.

 Purchase of 204 acres in southwestern Johnson County near Lamb Lake.
 The property features thriving forest communities, steep bluffs, exposed bedrock, shale bottom streams, and chunks of granite strewn across the valley floors.
-This project adjoins 355 acres already protected by the Central Land Trust.
+This project adjoins 355 acres already protected by the Central Indiana Land Trust.